mma666/Heart-Failure/README.md

 ## Repository Structure

 ```
-├── Images: All the images including the one for README
+├── Data: Data used for modeling
-├── Notebook: Main Notebook
+├── Images: All the images including the one for README file
-├── PDFs: PDF files of the notebook and Presentation
+├── Notebook: Main notebook
-├── Data : data used for modeling
+├── PDF: PDF file of the notebook
-├── README.md : project information and repository structure
+├── README.md: Project information and repository structure
 ```